Pith helmet: Within the British Empire

-The salacot was most widely adopted by the British Empire in British India who originally called them "planters' hats".
-They began experimenting with derivative designs in search of a lightweight hat for troops serving in tropical regions.
-This led to a succession of designs ultimately resulting in the "Colonial pattern" pith helmet, as well as later designs like the Wolseley pattern.
+The salacot was most widely adopted by the British Empire in British India, who originally called them "planters' hats".
+They began experimenting with derivative designs for a lightweight hat for troops serving in tropical regions.
+This led to a succession of designs, ultimately resulting in the "Colonial pattern" pith helmet and later designs like the Wolseley pattern.

-Originally made of pith with small peaks or "bills" at the front and back, the British version of the helmet was covered by white cloth, often with a cloth band (or puggaree) around it, and small holes for ventilation.
-Military versions often had metal insignia on the front and could be decorated with a brass spike or ball-shaped finial.
-The chinstrap would be either leather or brass chain, depending on the occasion.
-The base material later became the more durable cork, although still covered with cloth and frequently still referred to as "pith" helmet.
+Originally made of pith with small peaks or "bills" at the front and back, the British Army version of the helmet was covered by white cloth, often with a cloth band (or puggaree) around it, and small holes for ventilation.
+The definitive military version, known as the Foreign Service Helmet, was introduced in June 1877 after trials in India; it had a metal plate carrying the regimental insignia on the front and could be decorated with a brass spike or ball-shaped finial.
+Depending on the occasion, the chinstrap would be either leather or brass chain.
+The base material later became the more durable cork, although still covered with cloth and frequently referred to as a "pith" helmet.

-During the Anglo-Zulu War, British troops dyed their white pith helmets with tea, mud or other makeshift means of camouflage.
+During the Anglo-Zulu War, British troops dyed their white pith helmets with tea, mud, or other makeshift means of camouflage.
 Subsequently, khaki-coloured pith helmets became standard issue for active tropical service.